Friends and Family

 - To help you think about what options you have, including seeking further support.

 Depression and anxiety can change, temporarily, men and women’s experience of sex in very similar ways, but with different ‘symptoms’.
 Both men and women can experience a loss of sex drive, or arousal.
-For woman, this might include a difficulty in experiencing orgasm.
+For a woman, this might include a difficulty in experiencing orgasm.
 For men, this might include a difficulty in getting or maintaining an erection during sex, or premature or delayed ejaculation.
 Any noticeable physical changes should be discussed with your GP.
 But, once you have been given the physical ‘all clear’, be confident in talking to a professional, such as a counsellor, about your experience so that you don’t compound your problems through embarrassment or shame.
 Sexual problems are not uncommon when depression and/or anxiety are in the mix.

 Grief experienced as a result of a loss or bereavement is a significant risk factor for depression and anxiety.
 The natural grieving process includes many of the states and feelings also found in depression and anxiety, and can therefore, combine with other factors to reinforce our difficult feelings.
 If you do experience a bereavement or other loss such as a pregnancy termination or the end of a relationship, then protect yourself from depression and anxiety by making good use of your support networks and paying extra attention to self-care.